My Mocha Cake with a Twist blends sweet chocolate and mellow coffee with warming cinnamon spice for a cake that always gets rave reviews.

 - 3 tablespoons cocoa

-- 2 tablespoons corn syrup (not high fructose) or golden syrup
+- 2 tablespoons corn syrup try to avoid high fructose corn syrup

 - Preheat the oven to 350°F (170°C).